timescale/docs/timescaledb/overview/core-concepts/scaling.md

 [//]: # (Comment: Add image comparing single node, physical replication, multi-node)

-TimescaleDB supports three main deployment options:  as an single database server, in a tradition primary/replica deployment, or in a multi-node deployment with horizontal scalability.
+TimescaleDB supports three main deployment options:  as an single database server, in a traditional primary/replica deployment, or in a multi-node deployment with horizontal scalability.

 ## Single instance (node)